KaSchr/CSVP_Code_Supplement/README.md

 ## Requirements

-All code has been tested for `Julia  Version 1.5.3` with the following installed packages.
+All optimization and simulation code has been tested for `Julia  Version 1.5.3` with the following installed packages.

 - "CSV"          => v"0.8.3"
 - "GLPK"         => v"0.14.6"